vatpac-technology/sops/docs/aerodromes/classc/edinburgh.md

 ## Local Procedures
 ### Inital and Pitch
-The [intial points](../../../controller-skills/military/#initial-and-pitch) are east of the runway, at the following locations.
+The [initial points](../../../controller-skills/military/#initial-and-pitch) are east of the runway, at the following locations.
 Aircraft will pitch west in order not to impede on the Class G boundary.

 | RWY  | Initial Point | Altitude |
 | ---- | ------------- | -------- |